 - Work smarter, not harder.
 Before measuring your honey, coat your measuring spoon in the butter.
 This will help the honey slide off of your spoon (and make dishes easier!).

-To make this side dish fancy but keep the effort low, let the steam from the carrots warm up the pomegranate and burrata cheese.
+This fancy side dish is surprisingly low effort because the steam from the carrots warm up the pomegranate and burrata cheese.
 All you have to do is sprinkle them on and serve.

-Also, the cinnamon in this recipe optional.
-It elevates the flavor a lot, but it also adds an earthy depth that may not be what you’re looking for.
+Also, the cinnamon in the honey glaze is optional.
+It elevates the flavor, but also adds an earthy depth that may not be what you’re looking for.
 Keep the flavor lighter by not using it.

 Happy Cooking! 🙂